AdobeDocs/commerce-operations.en/help/configuration/bootstrap/initialization.md

 ## Default exception handling

-The bootstrap object specifies how the Magento application handles uncaught exceptions as follows:
+The bootstrap object specifies how the Commerce application handles uncaught exceptions as follows:

 - In [developer mode](../bootstrap/application-modes.md#developer-mode), displays the exception as-is.
 - In any other mode, attempts to log exception and display a generic error message.
-- Terminates Magento with error code `1`
+- Terminates Commerce with error code `1`

 ## Entry point applications

-We have the following entry point applications (that is, applications defined by Magento that are used by the web server as a directory index):
+We have the following entry point applications (that is, applications defined by Commerce that are used by the web server as a directory index):

 ### HTTP entry point